gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

     | Scrolls ``value`` horizontally on the microbit LED display.
     | ``value`` can be an integer or float (a decimal) or a string.

-To scroll the string, 'Hi', across the display, use:
+To scroll the string (in single quotes), 'Hi', across the display, use:

 .. code-block:: python